 Giuseppe Verdi’s Aida is the apotheosis of grand opera: a story about forbidden love, with one of the most famous triumphal marches in the repertoire – horses and elephants included.
 The pomp and circumstance of this epic tale set in ancient Egypt has enchanted audiences for well over a century.
-But as Riccardo Muti, often considered the world’s leading Verdi interpreter, explores the composer’s operatic canon with the Chicago Symphony Orchestra (concert versions of Otello, Macbeth, and Falstaff have been presented during Muti’s tenure as CSO Zell Music Director), the true beauty of this music lies not only in its grandeur but also is in its details.
+But as Riccardo Muti, often considered the world’s leading Verdi interpreter, explores the composer’s operatic canon with the Chicago Symphony Orchestra (concert versions of Otello, Macbeth, and Falstaff have been presented during Muti’s tenure as CSO Zell Music Director), the true beauty of this music lies not only in its grandeur but also in its details.

 “Nobody does this detail work anymore — Muti is unique,” says mezzo-soprano Anita Rachvelishvili, who first collaborated with Muti for a performance of Verdi’s Requiem.
 After working with her, the maestro hailed Rachvelishvili as “the best Verdi mezzo-soprano today on the planet.”
 Rachvelishvili portrays Amneris in the concert version of Aida with Muti conducting a cast of international artists, the Chicago Symphony Orchestra, and CSO Chorus.

 “Most of the time, we go around with mistakes, like huge mistakes, in this score,” Rachvelishvili notes.
 “So we go on stage, sing the performance, everything moves fast and the quality is less and less.
 But as Muti always says, ‘Verdi has written everything in the score, so if you just follow, you’re going to be perfect.
 You don’t need to do anything else — there’s no extras.’”